MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-arc-servers-connectivity.md

 # Network topology and connectivity for Azure Arc-enabled servers

-Azure Arc-enabled servers let you manage your Windows and Linux physical servers and virtual machines (hosted either in your on-premises environment or by a third-party cloud provider) using the Azure control plane.
-This document walks you through the key design considerations and best practices for Azure Arc-enabled servers connectivity as part of a Cloud Adoption Framework enterprise-scale landing zone guidance.
+You can use Azure Arc-enabled servers to manage your Windows and Linux physical servers and virtual machines (hosted either in your on-premises environment or by a partner cloud provider) via the Azure control plane.
+This article describes key design considerations and best practices for Azure Arc-enabled servers connectivity as part of Cloud Adoption Framework enterprise-scale landing zone guidance.

-This article assumes that you have successfully implemented enterprise-scale landing zone and established hybrid network connections, and therefore focuses on the Azure Arc-enabled servers connected machine agent connectivity.
-For more information on this prerequisite, review the [enterprise-scale overview](../../../ready/enterprise-scale/index.md) and the [implementation guidance](../../../ready/enterprise-scale/implementation.md).
+This article assumes that you have successfully implemented an enterprise-scale landing zone and established hybrid network connections.
+The guidance focuses on the connectivity of the connected machine agent for Azure Arc-enabled servers.
+For more information, see [Enterprise-scale landing zones overview](../../../ready/enterprise-scale/index.md) and [Implement enterprise-scale landing zones](../../../ready/enterprise-scale/implementation.md).

 ## Architecture